 Submitted by: Adam Boyle, Head of Product Management, Hybrid Cloud Security, Trend Micro

-When it comes to software container security, it’s important for enterprises to look at the big picture, taking into account how they see containers affecting their larger security requirements and future DevOps needs.
+When it comes to software container security, it’s important for enterprises to look at the big picture, taking into account how they see containers effecting their larger security requirements and future DevOps needs.
 Good practices can help security teams build a strategy that allows them to mitigate pipeline and runtime data breaches and threats without impacting the agility and speed of application DevOps teams.

 Security and IT professionals need to address security gaps across agile and fast pace DevOps teams but are challenged by decentralized organizational structures and processes.
 And since workloads and environments are constantly changing, there’s no silver bullet when it comes to cybersecurity, there’s only the info we have right now.
 To help address the current security landscape, and where containers fit in, we need to ask ourselves a few key insightful questions.